Top 20 BEST Valorant Skins [2023]

 Recon Skin Pack

-Prior to Valorant’s launch, many players used to play CS GO, and so Valorant brought the Recon skin pack that would suit them.
+Prior to Valorant’s launch, many players used to play CS GO, so Valorant brought the Recon skin pack that would suit them.
 They look like modern military weapons with a simple look.
 The guns have a camo pattern over them in all variants.
 The variants are brown and black, red camo, blue camo, and green and brown camo.

-Apart from the butterfly knife, the Recon skin pack contains Ghost, Spectre, Guardian, and Phantom.
+Besides the butterfly knife, the Recon skin pack contains Ghost, Spectre, Guardian, and Phantom.
 The bundle price is not that high and will cost you 7,100 VP as a whole.
 The butterfly knife will cost you 3,550 VP, and every weapon will cost you 1,775 VP.

 16. Valorant Go